Andrija Motovunjanin

 The poet J. W. Goethe translated some of our most beautiful folk ballades into German (from their Italian translation, done by Alberto Fortis; see his Viaggio in Dalmazia, Venice 1774).
 In this way Asanaginica obtained a European fame (translated also by P. Méerimée, W. Scott, A. Puskin, A. Mickiewicz and others).
 Only in Scotland it had three translations in the 18th and 19th century (including that of Walter Scott).
 This poem appeared most probably in Dalmatia in the 16th or 17th century and represents a jewel of Muslim-Slav oral tradition.
 After its Italian translation many other translations ensued: about ten translations into German, about the same number into French as well as English, and also translations into Swedish, Russian, Spanish, Romanian, Hungarian, Czech, Polish, Latin, Esperanto, Hebrew, Dutch, Albanian, Macedonian, Turkish, Persian, Danish, Ukrainian.

-The verses for the Austrian national anthem "Land der Berge, Land am Storme", were written by Paula von Preradovic (1887-1951), Austrian writer and poetess, grand-daughter of the Croatian poet Petar Preradovic (1818-1872), with the music of W.A.
+The verses for the Austrian national anthem "Land der Berge, Land am Strome", were written by Paula von Preradovic (1887-1951), Austrian writer and poetess, grand-daughter of the Croatian poet Petar Preradovic (1818-1872), with the music of W.A.
 Mozart.

 Paula von Preardovic

-Verses by Paula von Preradovic
+Verses by Paula von Preradovic (music by W.A.
+Mozart)

 See the Paula Preradovic's handwriting of music (by Mozart) and verses of Austrian anthem.

-Land der Berge, Land der Ströme,
+Land der Berge, Land am Strome,

 Land der Äcker, Land der Döme,